JERRYFROMKENYA/OSS-bounties/POMODORO.md

 - **Permission Testing**: Test with Chrome's sound/notification permissions both allowed and blocked
 - **Tab Inactive Test**: Verify timer continues counting down accurately when tab is not focused
 - **Input Validation**: Test with various inputs (negative numbers, zero, very large numbers)

+## Database Setup

+N/A - No database is required for this application.

+## Architectural Decisions

+1. **Single HTML File Architecture**:
+   - Self-contained application with embedded CSS/JS for simplicity
+   - No build process required, making it easy to test and deploy

+2. **Web Audio API Implementation**:
+   - Used buffer-based audio generation for maximum compatibility in background tabs
+   - Implemented multiple fallback methods for sound playback

+3. **Progressive Enhancement**:
+   - Basic timer functions without any permissions
+   - Enhanced features with audio permissions
+   - Full experience with notification permissions

+4. **Notification System Redundancy**:
+   - Multiple notification methods ensure user is alerted even if one method fails
+   - System adapts to permission state and adjusts behavior accordingly

+## Bun/Yarn Justification

+N/A - This is a simple HTML/CSS/JavaScript application with no build process or dependencies that would require a package manager.

 ## Browser Compatibility